gptune/HistoryDB-Docs/docs/src/userguide_api.md

 Re-using pre-trained surrogate models can be useful because the modeling phase of GPTune can require a significant amount of computational resources and time.

 **Storing surrogate model data.**
-Storing model data is done automatically by GPTune if the user runs GPTune with the history database mode as described in [Storing/Loading Surrogate Model](./userguide_api.md).
+Storing model data is done automatically by GPTune if the user runs GPTune with the history database mode as described in [Storing/Loading Function Evaluation Data](./userguide_api.md).
 The history database stores every modeling data during the autotuning process.

 **Run MLA with Pre-Trained Surrogate Models.**